USPTO/ng2-validations/README.md

 ****Adding to or Modifying existing definitionstions/configuration****

-If your applications calls for adding to or modifying only part of the default validators it is best to use the update methods on NgValidations.
+If your application calls for adding to or modifying only part of the default validators it is best to use the update methods on NgValidations.
  - To add to or modify the configuration create a new TS object with the control name(s) and associated validators and conditions.
 Pass the object to updateValidatorConfig() method.
 Each control has 3 optional properties: required, conditions, and validators.These properties will default to false or [];
  - To add to or modify the definitions create a new TS object with one or more definitions in the proper format and pass it to the updateValidatorDefinitions method.
  - You can also update both the configuration and definitions by calling updateDefinitionsAndConfig.
-This method takes two paramete: A definitions object and a configuration object.
+This method takes two parameters: A definitions object and a configuration object.
  - If you only want to change a message on one or more validators call updateValidatorMessages.
-This mnethod expects an object whose keys match up to the definitions that you want to modify and their associated messages.
+This method expects an object whose keys match up to the definitions that you want to modify and their associated messages.

 ```javascript
 // in your app.module or component.ts